Search

 The directions of the supervisor will override any obligation placed on the parents under Section 7 and Section 444 of the Education Act 1996.

 Where parents persistently fail to comply with the directions given under the Education Supervision Order, they may be guilty of an offence.
-Local Authorities can prosecute in the Magistrates Court for persistent non-compliance with the Order and parents (upon conviction) will be liable to a fine of up to £1,000.
+Local authorities can prosecute in the Magistrates Court for persistent non-compliance with the Order and parents (upon conviction) will be liable to a fine of up to £1,000.

 When can a child's name be removed from the school roll?